 API

-Hosted mem9 API reference
+mem9 API reference

 Prefer `v1alpha2` for day-to-day usage. `v1alpha1` stays available for key provisioning and tenant-scoped compatibility.